Steph Lawrence

 Chief Executive, Queens Institute of Community Nursing

 Steph has been a nurse for more than 37 years with the last 23 years spent working in the community.
-She is both an adult and children trained general nurse as well as being a very proud District Nurse.
+She is both an adult and children’s trained general nurse, as well as being a very proud District Nurse.
 She was until her retirement at the end of August 2024 the Chief Nurse at Leeds Community Healthcare NHS Trust.
 She also spent 3 years working at the CQC as the National Professional Adviser for Community Services.
-She continues to practice clinically as a District Nurse.

-She led the national trailblazer group for the District Nurse Apprenticeship standard which is now being delivered in many English universities.
+Steph led the national trailblazer group for the District Nurse Apprenticeship standard which is now being delivered in many English universities.
+She also co-chaired the Clinical Reference Group for the National Community Nursing plan for several years.